What is Hand Pain?

 Treatment Options for Hand Pain

 At Handsport Surgery Institute, surgery is the last resort for our patients.
-Instead, we prefer to work closely with patients to alleviate their symptoms and heal any injuries without needing to resort to surgery.
+Instead, we prefer to work closely with patients to alleviate their symptoms and address any injuries without needing to resort to surgery.

 Some treatment options may include physical therapy, splinting, the use of a long-term cast, or steroid injections.
 However, in order to determine the treatment plan that will work best for you, you’ll need to receive a full examination.